OKR Planning: 12 Tips for Small Businesses

 #2 - Get Buy-In From All Teams

 When we first began using OKRs our company was still very small and very busy.
 This meant that some people were updating OKRs regularly while others were only updating them at the end of each quarter.
-This meant that it was very difficult for leadership to see the overall picture of how things were progressing, which prevented people from stepping in to help and made it difficult to plan.

 #3 - Give Yourself Enough Time